Skip to Sidebar Skip to Content

 Primitive Variable Types

-Below are the primitive variable types supported by Terraform:
+Below are the primitive variable types Terraform supports:

 • String